dimohamdy/PostsList/README.md

 * I used the **Repository** design pattern to act as a Data source from API and from CoreData.

+* To avoid the dedouple between the **Network layer** and the **Coredata**, I used 3 diffrent Models for each Model for example (`PostDAO` for CoreData, `PostDTO` for Codable and `Post` the default one)

-* I Separated the data source of UITableView to other class **PostsTableViewDataSource**.
+* I Separated the data source of UITableView to other class `PostsTableViewDataSource`.

-* I used **CellReusable** protocol and create 2 extensions for UITableView to reduce code when reusing the cell.
+* I used `CellReusable` protocol and create 2 extensions for UITableView to reduce code when reusing the cell.

 * Used `Reachable` and `Reachability.swift` to check the internet connection state.